ozzygit/soc_ins_sourcemod/README.md

 # Insurgency_Sourcemod
-Sourcemod Plugins for Ozzy's Insurgency Server
+Sourcemod Plugins and config for Ozzy's Insurgency Server